 Broncos beat Jaguars 21-17 in London to snap losing streak

+''I told the guys 'hey listen we're going to go 98 yards right here.
+Believe in it,'' Wilson said. ''Every season I've ever played, you've got to catch momentum.
+There's a moment in time where it clicks.''

-LONDON (AP) Latavius Murray scored on a 2-yard touchdown run late in the fourth quarter to help the Denver Broncos snap a four-game losing streak by beating the Jacksonville Jaguars 21-17 on Sunday at Wembley Stadium.
+Melvin Gordon scored on that drive early in the second half, and Latavius Murray took it in from 2 yards late in the fourth quarter to help the Broncos snap a four-game losing streak by beating the Jaguars 21-17 on Sunday.

-Russell Wilson led two go-ahead scoring drives in the second half on his return from a hamstring injury.
-Wilson finished 18 for 30 for 252 yards with a touchdown and interception.
+Wilson led two go-ahead scoring drives in the second half on his return from a hamstring injury.
+He finished 18 for 30 for 252 yards with a touchdown and interception.

 The late score gave Murray a touchdown for two different teams this month in London.
-He ran for a score for New Orleans earlier this month at Tottenham Hotspur Stadium.
+He ran for a score for New Orleans earlier in October at Tottenham Hotspur Stadium.

-The Broncos (3-5) erased a 10-point deficit on Jerry Jeudy's 6-yard touchdown reception in the first half and Melvin Gordon's 1-yard run to complete a 98-yard scoring drive early in the second half.
+The Broncos (3-5) erased a 10-point deficit on Jerry Jeudy's 6-yard touchdown reception in the first half and Gordon's 1-yard run to complete the 98-yard scoring drive.
+On the long drive, Wilson connected three times with rookie tight end Greg Dulcich, including a 38-yard completion to the 1.
+Gordon then ran it in to give the Broncos a 14-10 lead.

+Broncos coach Nathaniel Hackett, who has come under criticism in his first year on the job, credited Wilson for shaking off the slow start.

+''You learn a lot about a quarterback when they throw a pick,'' Hackett said. ''He got it out of the way early.
+He was able to rebound and come back.''

 The announced attendance of 86,215 is the largest crowd in the history of NFL international games.